Sears Modern Homes: 1908-1940

-Precut framing timbers, an innovation pioneered by Aladdin, were first offered by Sears in 1916.
-Precut lumber was cut to the appropriate lengths and angles based on where the framing timber would be used in the house.
+Precut framing lumber pieces, an innovation pioneered by Aladdin, were first offered by Sears in 1916.
+Precut lumber was cut to the appropriate lengths and angles based on where the framing lumber would be used in the house, and letter/number codes were stamped on the pre-cut lumber pieces, coordinating with labels found on the blueprints for the house.
 Before 1916, the home builder had to cut their Sears-supplied lumber to appropriate lengths.
-These pre-1916 houses are generally considered "catalog houses", not "kit houses".
+These pre-1916 houses are generally considered catalog houses, not kit houses.
 Pre-cut lumber reduced construction time by up to 40%, according to Sears.
-Sears's use of "balloon style" framing systems did not require a team of skilled carpenters, as did previous methods.
+Sears' use of "balloon style" framing systems did not require a team of skilled carpenters, as did previous methods.
 Balloon frames could be built faster and generally only required one carpenter.
-This system used precut timber of mostly standard sizes (2"x4" and 2"x8") for framing.
+This system used precut lumber of mostly standard sizes (2"x4" and 2"x8") for framing.
 Balloon framing systems rely only on nails to make connections between joints, whereas previous methods used heavier members and pegs.
 The method was originally named in the sense that the structure was light and could be lifted away like a balloon.
 Early balloon structures were very basic, to enable home buyers to assemble them independently and also because designers had yet to see the implications the method held.

 Shipped by railroad boxcar, and then usually trucked to a home site, the average Sears Modern Home kit had about 25 tons of materials, with more than 30,000 parts.
 Plumbing, electrical fixtures, and heating systems were options that could be ordered at additional cost; they were many families' first steps to modern HVAC systems, kitchens, and bathrooms.
 During the Modern Homes program, large quantities of asphalt shingles became available.
 Asphalt shingles were cheap to manufacture and ship, and easy and inexpensive to install.
-Sears also offered a plasterboard product similar to modern drywall as an alternative to the plaster and lath wall-building techniques which required skilled carpenters and plasterers.
+Sears also offered a plasterboard product similar to modern drywall (under the name Goodwall) as an alternative to the plaster and lath wall-building techniques which required skilled carpenters and plasterers.
 This product offered the advantages of low price, ease of installation, and added fire protection.
 Local building requirements sometimes dictated that certain elements of the house construction be done professionally and varied depending on where the house was constructed.